 Having too much thyroid hormone (hyperthyroidism) and not having enough (hypothyroidism) can affect various bodily functions, leading to symptoms like dry skin, swelling in the neck, brittle hair and an itchy scalp.7 Over time, this can affect your eyebrows, too, leading to hair loss.

-For this reason, hormonal imbalances experienced during pregnancy and childbirth can also disrupt hair growth cycles, leading to temporary hair loss in various areas, including the eyebrows.
+In addition, hormonal imbalances experienced during pregnancy and childbirth can also disrupt hair growth cycles, leading to temporary hair loss in various areas, including the eyebrows.

 Ageing